freddy120/meta-yocto-bone/README.md

 ===============

 * add this layer to your conf/bblayers.conf file
-* follow tutorial steps from https://www.yoctoproject.org/downloads/bsps/daisy16/beaglebone
+* follow the steps from https://www.yoctoproject.org/downloads/bsps/daisy16/beaglebone
 * use 'bitbake core-image-minimal' for building the filesystem

 Dependencies